-Q: Do all WAIs have to report to the same systems improvement decision-making authority (same team) or can we apply to have WAIs split into two different teams who collaborate closely?
+Q: Do all WAI placements have to report to the same systems improvement decision-making authority (same team) or can we apply to have WAI placements spread across different teams?

 A: WAI placements within one PHA may be directed by different systems improvement decision-makers.
 WAI placements are intended to strengthen the PHA's information system infrastructure and long-term opportunities for improvement; workplans that indicate strategic, coordinated efforts are likely to be scored higher than more siloed, less generalizable efforts.